nguyenbhchuong/DebatoBackend/README.md

 ## Overview

-DebatoBackend is a backend application designed to handle authentication and other services for the Debato platform.
-It is built using [your technology stack, e.g., Node.js, NestJS, etc.].
+DebatoBackend is a backend application designed to handle authentication and other core services for the Debato platform.
+It is built using NestJS, MongoDB.

 ## Folder Structure